 - No new constructions of gigantic power grids

 - The central control of the production sites by the TCP/IP-based networking

 - A very environmentally friendly, ecological product in every way

-The simplification of the power plants means that wind turbines, for example, wouldn't have to drive generators, weighting several tons, at a height of 60 to 200 meters anymore.
-Instead, the wind turbines can put the rotor of the Zired engine in motion as a pump by a simple hydraulic drive.
+The simplification of the power plants means that wind turbines, for example, wouldn't have to drive generators, weighting several tons, at a height of 60 to 140 meters anymore.

 By the interconnection of well distributed power plants, it can be reacted much better to the local power needs, and no large quantities of power must be conveyed on long ways.
 The already existing power supply system would be entirely sufficient.